7 Different Types of Logos: Which Style is Right for You?

 They look and feel serious, lending a sense of grandeur and luxury to your brand.

-However, these logos aren't easily scalable.
+However, these types of logos aren't easily scalable.

 All their intricate details will become lost if they're too small.